MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-table-mapping.md

 |Customer|Customer|
 |Customer|MyTable|

 This limitation also applies to tables that are automatically included into the replication, which means tables enabled for cloud migration by the [ReplicateData property](../developer/properties/devenv-replicatedata-property.md).
-If these tables exist in the on-premises database, they'll automatically be included in the clod migration.
-So, no table mappings can define these tables the destination table.
+If these tables exist in the on-premises database, they'll automatically be included in the cloud migration.
+So, no table mappings can define these tables as the destination table.

 ## Rename the table during the cloud migration